mfigard/webstorm-minimal-tsserver-plugin/README.md

 ## Setup

+This repo uses Yarn as its project manager.
 Everything is committed in the repo so no additional command needs to be run.

 ### Webstorm setup